 Take Bell’s palsy, for example, a sudden, temporary weakness in the facial muscles that makes part of the face droop.
 In addition to needling the appropriate scalp points for this condition, Trigiani also sometimes uses a fingertip to hold a contact point on the opposite side of the body along the appropriate nerve pathway.
 “A few minutes later, you can see the face start to go back into a more balanced position,” he says.
 While dramatic results can be seen in one session, generally a number of treatments are necessary for permanent changes to occur.
 “If somebody comes in with allergies, and they’re sneezing or if they have asthma, I can relieve it in about one second with scalp acupuncture.
 But the body may go back to that old anchor point because there’s been damage to the neural pathways,” Trigiani notes.
 “But it’s just a matter of coming in a few times to stabilize and solidify the results.”

-In addition to all the other conditions he addresses with scalp acupuncture, Trigiani has about an 85 percent success rate with women coming in for fertility treatments.
-"There are very powerful points along the cerebral cortex for fertility and for the stomach," he says, "that strengthen the uterus and other reproductive organs, as well as the kidneys."
-One recent patient, Christy, 42, had been unable to get pregnant and was told she never would—even though her reproductive organs were in good shape, and she was healthy.
+n to all the other conditions he addresses with scalp acupuncture, Trigiani has about an 85 percent success rate with women coming in for fertility treatments.
+“There are very powerful points along the cerebral cortex for fertility and for the stomach,” he says, “that strengthen the uterus and other reproductive organs, as well as the kidneys.”
+One recent patient, Christy, 42, had been unable to get pregnant and was told she never would – even though her reproductive organs were in good shape, and she was healthy.
 She went to see Dr Phil for pain issues, going for sessions two to three times a week.
 In addition to resolving her pain, she soon discovered that she was pregnant.
-Says Christy: "It's definitely given me a broader perspective of what's possible."
+Says Christy: “It’s definitely given me a broader perspective of what’s possible.”